vormkracht10/laravel-seo-scanner/README.md

     */
     'checks' => ['*'],

-    // If you wish to skip running some analyzers, list the classes in the array below.
+    // If you wish to skip running some checks, list the classes in the array below.
     'exclude_checks' => [],

     /*